mautic/mautic-documentation/pages/09.contacts/01.manage-contacts/02.contact-monitoring/docs.en.md

 JS tracking method was implemented in Mautic 1.4 and recommended as the primary way of website tracking.
 To implement it,

-1. go to Mautic > *Settings* (click the cogwheel at the top right) > *Configuration* > *Tracking Settings* to find the JS tracking code build for your Mautic instance
+1. Go to Mautic > *Settings* (click the cogwheel at the top right) > *Configuration* > *Tracking Settings* to find the JS tracking code build for the Mautic instance
-2. insert the code before the ending `<body/>` tag of the website you want to track
+2. Insert the code before the ending `<body/>` tag of the website you want to track

 Or, copy the code below and change the URL to your Mautic instance.

 As of 2.3.0, Mautic sets cookies with a lifetime of 2 years.
 Returning visitors are identified exclusively by the cookie.
 If no cookie exists yet, Mautic creates a new contact and sets the cookie.
-Make sure your website url is entered in the CORS settings.
+Make sure your website URL is entered in the CORS settings.
 This is the first step in better contact identification.
 Note that if a browser is set to not accept cookies, this may result in each hit creating a new visitor.
-If this behavior is concerning, see Fingerprint option below.

 ```
 <script>